acamaras0/Delivery-Fee-Calculator/README.md

 ## Conclusion

-I have to admit that Typescript and Jest were totally new to me at the beginnig of this assignment, but I quickly learned how to use them.
-It was a really good experience, I came to enjoy using Typescript and writing the tests and I plan to continue using this new knowledge in my future projects.
+I have to admit that Typescript and Jest were not completely familiar to me at the beginning of this assignment, but I quickly learned how to use them.
+It was a really good experience, I came to enjoy using Typescript and writing the tests, and I plan to continue using this new knowledge in my future projects.
 I aimed to keep the solution simple in terms of both code and user experience.